JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## Seeding and Random numbers

-Each ABM in Agents.jl contains a random number generator (RNG) instance that can be obtained with `abmrng(model)`.
-A benefit of this approach is making models deterministic so that they can be run again and yield the same output.
-To do this, always pass a specifically seeded RNG to the model creation, e.g. `rng = Random.MersenneTwister(1234)` and then give this `rng` to the model creation.

-For reproducibility and performance reasons, one should never use `rand()` without using the RNG, thus throughout our examples we use `rand(abmrng(model))` or `rand(abmrng(model), 1:10, 100)`, etc.

 ## An educative example

 A simple, education-oriented example of using the basic Agents.jl API is given in [Schelling's segregation model](@ref).